Skip to main content

 • HOLD: An agent has put the call on hold (e.g. while the agent is preparing a transfer).

-• FINISHED: The customer interaction has ended.
+• FINISHED: The customer journey has ended.

 Journey Outcomes

 The outcome field in the Journeys API response summarizes the result of a customer journey.
-The outcome is determined by analyzing all underlying interaction outcomes and the total handling duration, using the following logic:

 Possible Outcome Values